elamaran619/amazon-quicksight-user-guide/doc_source/expanding-and-collapsing-clusters.md

 Use the following procedure to expand or collapse a pivot table group\.

-1. On the analysis page, choose the pivot table visual you want to edit\.
+1. On the analysis page, choose the pivot table visual that you want to edit\.

-1. On the group you want to collapse, choose the collapse icon, as shown following:
+1. On the group that you want to collapse, choose the collapse icon, as shown following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/pivot-table-collapse.png)

    The group collapses and the data for the related group is summarized in the row or column, as shown following: